SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Introduction

-Parameter efficiency is a desirable property post-pretraining for model deployment, fine-tuning, and model storage.
-On the other hand, memory efficiency is necessary for training models with lower hardware requirements.
+\textit{Parameter efficiency} is a desirable property post-pretraining for model deployment, fine-tuning, and model storage.
+On the other hand, \textit{memory efficiency} is necessary for training models with lower hardware requirements.
+Despite the importance of both parameter and memory efficiency, these two goals are often pursued independently.
 While low-rank models achieve both parameter and memory efficiency, as discussed earlier, they do not perform well in general \cite{sui2023elrt,zhao2024galore}.
-Therefore, a natural question is: \textit{how can we adapt low-rank training to achieve comparable performance as full-rank training while maintaining both parameter and memory efficiency?}
+Therefore, a natural question is:

 \textbf{Contributions.} In this work, we answer the above question by directly parameterizing the weights as low-rank plus sparse factors for pretraining.
 It should be noted that both low-rank and sparse factors individually facilitate parameter efficiency.
 Furthermore, their combination (usually) ensures that the final pretrained model is of high rank.
 Existing strategies for sparse learning usually involve prune-and-growth \cite{frankle2018lottery,ansell2024scaling,zhang2024dynamic,thangarasa2023spdf} that iteratively train, prune, and grow neurons.
 Such a strategy is usually not memory efficient due to the need of storing (and learning) a support and a dense weight matrix.
 In contrast, we motivate and adopt a simpler strategy of fixing a uniformly random support (for the sparse factor).
 This allows to only store indices and values for memory efficient training, which scales with the number of nonzero entries.
 We show such a simple approach allows to further reduce the memory consumption during pretraining compared to ReLoRA \cite{lialin2023relora} and GaLore \cite{zhao2024galore} without sacrificing performance.
 We show this through an extensive set of experiments on the LLaMA language models with varying model size from 60M up to 7B parameters.
 We call our proposed \textbf{s}parse plus \textbf{l}ow-rank pre\textbf{train}ing algorithm as \textbf{\splora}.
 In Figure \ref{fig:performance_bubble}, we observe that {\splora} obtains perplexity score comparable to full-rank model with considerable memory and parameter efficiency.